 The holiday season can often be a make-or-break time of year for some of your favorite local or small businesses.
 So while we all love Amazon for its ease and convenience, shopping early and small (and not neglecting BIPOC-owned businesses) can have an immediate impact—and delight a gift recipient with something unique!

 4. Let Your Kids Decorate Their Own Tree

 Another thank you to Target for always having cute and affordable artificial Christmas trees in their Wondershop.
 For me, watching my kids decorate their own trees for their bedrooms makes me feel better about my own urge to rearrange their ornament placement on our living room tree after they go to bed.

 5. Try Some Sustainable Gift-Wrapping

 Get creative with your wrapping this year to avoid excess waste.
-A little Google search will reveal plenty of ways to be more sustainable this year—from reusing antique finds like jingle bells, tea towels, or old maps to foraging for evergreen sprigs to use instead of bows.
+A brief Google search will reveal plenty of ways to be more sustainable this year—from reusing antique finds like jingle bells, tea towels, or old maps to foraging for evergreen sprigs to use instead of bows.
 Or choose sustainable wrapping paper that can be easily recycled.

-6. Try the One-in-One-Out Santa Toy Policy
+6. Try the One-In-One-Out Santa Toy Policy

 7. Make a Homemade Gift for the Grandparents

 Enlist your kids’ help in making an extra-special gift for the grandparents this year.
 Even if your little one is just a baby, creating handprint artwork, making a DIY photo ornament, or putting together a photo book or video montage can be so memorable and appreciated.